 Where most stock exchanges are open from 9am-4pm (depending on the country where they operate), the forex market hours are continuous from the start of the week on Monday morning in New Zealand until it closes on Friday afternoon New York time.
 That means you can trade 24 hours a day, 5 days a week, giving you more trading opportunities.

 Forex trading is easy to learn but hard to master, so this is why many people refer to trading as a ‘journey’.
 At Axi, we want to provide all our traders with the best educational content to start their trading journey on the right path.
-You can browse our range of free education resources – including webinars, forex trading courses, videos, articles and eBooks – designed to help you become the best FX trader you can.

 With the ability to make profit by going long and short, you can be successful using a wide range of different forex trading styles.
 For example, there are a number of forex trading strategies that allow traders to use technical analysis and fundamental analysis to execute trades confidently while following thorough risk management practices.